- 10 Corn Mazes

 179 Crown Street New Haven, CT 06510 // (475) 238-8335

-If you are a beer connoisseur (or just enjoy a good brew) the Cask Republic is the place to go.
-Located in New Haven, this restaurant and bar has 53 continuously rotating taps, a cask engine and more than 80 varieties of bottled beer.
-As if this isn’t enough to prompt a visit to this neighborhood hangout, the Cask Republic also barrels and bottles aging beer on site.
-Here, Chef Carl Carrion certainly hasn’t forgotten the importance of good food, as he has created a menu that compliments the beer offered.
-Enjoy a grilled bratwurst or eggplant parmesan sandwich while sipping on some of the best beer in Connecticut.
-Located adjacent form the Omni Hotel, The Cask Republic is a must-go dining and drinking destination!
+If you’re a beer connoisseur or just out to enjoy a good brew, the Cask Republic is the place to go.
+Located in New Haven and Stamford, this restaurant and bar has a tremendous selection, including more than 50 draughts and more than 80 varieties of bottled beer.
+As if that’s not enough to prompt a visit to this unique hangout, both locations offer a menu that complements the beer offered – from cheese boards and small plates to flatbread pizza, salads and large plates.
+Enjoy smoked short rib meatballs, warm duck confit salad or curried chickpea fritters while sipping on some of the best beer in Connecticut.
+Whichever location you choose, The Cask Republic is a must-go dining and drinking destination!

 City Steam Brewery Cafe

-Housed in a building that was once Connecticut’s largest department store, guests can enjoy great food and beer on nine different levels of seating!
-Salvaging the cast iron railings and millwork from the old department store, guests get a sense of old charm when visiting the brewery.
-City Steam gets its name from the Hartford Steam Company, which enables the café to power their 15 barrel brewery with “city-steam”.
-Enjoy some of the brewery’s famous brews like the Blonde on Blonde Hoppy, Pale Connecticut Ale or the White Wedding Brew, which is unfiltered ale of German Malt, American wheat beer yeast and Belgian style spices.
-Pair either of these brews or another one of the many other options with chicken teriyaki skewers or three cheese mushroom risotto fritters and enjoy a great evening in the City.
+Housed in a building that was once Connecticut’s largest department store, City Steam serves great food and beer on nine different levels of seating!
+Cast iron railings and millwork from the old department store give guests get a sense of old charm.
+City Steam gets its name from the Hartford Steam Company, which allows the café to power its 15-barrel brewery with “city steam.”
+Enjoy a handcrafted brew like the Blonde on Blonde American Pale Ale, Black Silk Stout Oatmeal Stout or White Wedding Wheat Ale.
+Pair one of these brews or another one of the many other options with grilled chicken skewers, fried pickles or Buffalo chicken dip and enjoy a great evening at the City.

 New England Brewing Co.